SubinQKim/SubinQKim/README.md

 I developed an interest in computer science when I started an intro course to computer science while in high school.
 This wasn't any intro course to CS, this was my high school's first-ever computer science course ever introduced to the school.
 This inspired me to learn more about a subject that has many different pathways.

-You can reach me at [link](https://www.linkedin.com/in/subin-kim-bba754180/).
+You can reach me on my [LinkedIn](https://www.linkedin.com/in/subin-kim-bba754180/).

 <!--
 **SubinQKim/SubinQKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.